signebedi/labyrinth/README.md

 run the game as a command-line executable.
 While version 1.0 of this program runs on vanilla python, a requirements.txt file has been included in the repository for future versions.

-In addition, we will include a save file -- either as a JSON or CSV -- to preserve character data between instances of the game.
+In addition, we will include a save file -- as a JSON -- to preserve character data between instances of the game.

 Labyrinth is a CLI, object-oriented, and built around different classes of GameModes.
 Not to be